Factbox: What will British PM May's successor do about Brexit?

 Gyimah is the only candidate to back another Brexit referendum.

 A former investment banker and entrepreneur, Gyimah entered parliament after the 2010 election.
-He was promoted to minister for universities in January 2018, but resigned 10 months later over Prime Minister Theresa May’s Brexit deal.
+He was promoted to minister for universities in January 2018, but resigned 10 months later over May’s Brexit deal.

 He said he was joining the contest to “broaden the race”.